jk367/personal_website/content/photos/jayne.md

 draft: false
 ---

-banker friend in NYC.
+Banker friend in NYC.
 She is very sweet and smart.
 Currently makes a lot more money than me.